 Eurotech is a global company with a strong international focus, which generates sales on three continents.
-It's a Group that has operating locations in Europe, North America and Asia, led and coordinated by the headquarters in Italy.
+It's a Group that has operating locations in Europe, North America and Japan, led and coordinated by the headquarters in Italy.

+The technological paradigm followed by Eurotech is 'pervasive computing' or 'ubiquitous computing'.
 The pervasive concept combines three key factors: the miniaturisation of 'intelligent' devices, i.e. devices capable of processing information; their spread in the real world - inside buildings and equipment, on board vehicles, worn by people, and disseminated in the environment - and their ability to connect with each other in a network and communicating.